futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

 but they are not as efficient as the imperative counterparts; this might be one of the reasons why they are basically shovelled under the carpet and not used in practice.
-So let's try to answer a slightly different question first: ""How can I implement a graph algorithm in a functional programming language?"
+So let's try to answer a slightly different question first: How *can* I implement a graph algorithm in a functional programming language?

 ## Imperative-style algorithms with monads